 - Eco Rep Program

-SLE recently expanded an existing student Eco Rep Program to further engage with Spartans campus-wide.
+SLE offers a student Eco Rep Program to further engage with Spartans campus-wide.
 Interested students living on campus apply and are interviewed, with the goal of having reps throughout the 27 undergraduate residence halls.
 Once they are onboarded, reps coordinate and help with sustainability events, educate others, implement practices in their building, and coordinate and monitor building recycling.
 For more information, email sustainability@rhs.msu.edu.

 - Registered Student Organizations